c9s/AssetKit/README.md

 Rails is too slow, the same strategy might not be suitable in PHP applications.

-AssetToolkit is designed for PHP's performance, all configuration files are compiled into PHP source code, this makes AssetToolkit loads these asset configuration files very quick!
+AssetToolkit is designed for PHP's performance, all configuration files are compiled into PHP source code, this makes AssetToolkit loads these asset configuration files quickly.

 AssetToolkit is a powerful asset manager, provides a simple command-line interface and a simple PHP library, there are many built-in filters and compressors in it.